Take response actions on a file

 When you select this action, a fly-out will appear.
 From the fly-out, you can record a reason as to why you are downloading the file.
 You can also set a password to open the file.

-If a file is not already stored by Microsoft Defender ATP, you cannot download it.
+If a file is not already stored by Defender for Endpoint, you cannot download it.
 Instead, you will see a Collect file button in the same location.
 If a file has not been seen in the organization in the past 30 days, Collect file will be disabled.

 Consult a threat expert